ChristianRyan/A-B-testing_final-project_Udacity/README.md

-# A-B-testing_final-project_Udacity
+# Final Project for A/B testing course by Google

-This repository contains my solution to the final project to the A/B testing course given by Google through Udacity.
-This solution uses Python and Jupyter Notebooks exclusively.
+Firstly, please visit the [course](https://www.udacity.com/course/ab-testing--ud257) before proceeding.
+This repository pertains specifically to the final project.
+The solution is exclusively provided using Python and Jupyter Notebooks.